 Through the support of ATN and AIRP, and through the inspiration of the ATN's family advisory board, information nights were piloted in 2014 entitled ASD Parent Talks.

 ASD Parent Talks are now a monthly, highly-sought after parent support and education session, hosted at Holland Bloorview.
-Visit our events calendar for upcoming dates

 The ATN team also offers education and training in the community, including information sessions for school bus drivers, camp directors and staff, and many community organizations.